AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 interconnected methods for measuring the distances of space

-objects: trigonometric method - luminosity method -
+objects: trigonometric method -

-discussed in more detail in §4.1, passage " Determining the distances of space
+(it was discussed in more detail in §4.1, passage "Determining the distances of space

-objects - a basic condition of astrophysics ").
+objects - a basic condition of astrophysics").

 Cosmological principle